BolajiAyodeji/Blogposts/ck9l2hfw7009ccss1irph2akk.md

 ### YOU GET HIRED - Japa

-Opportunities to work across Africa, Europe and North America provided at WeJapa ranges from full-time, part-time, short-term, contractual and freelancing.
+Opportunities to work across Africa, Europe and North America provided at WeJapa ranges from full-time, part-time, short-term, contractual and freelance.
 Work does not have to be rigid and boring.
 At WeJapa, we provide various job opportunities to tech experts to choose from; jobs that come with all the perks of modern workplaces such as a 6-7 figure salary, allowances, accommodation, feeding, opportunity to relocate and many more.
 These jobs provide you with the best-in-class working environment, incentives, support, and infrastructures, so you can focus on work, and never get worked-up working.
 In other words, they take real work out of the work.

 ## FOUNDER'S STATEMENT